evcheung/01com-v2/README.md

-This is a Next.js-powered corporate website for 01 Communique, a technology pioneer in Post-Quantum Cybersecurity and Remote Access Software.
+This is a Next.js-powered corporate website for 01 Quantum, a technology pioneer in Post-Quantum Cybersecurity and Remote Access Software.

 ## 🚀 Technology Stack